 Heating a rock above its liquidus temperature has significant effects on the morphology and composition of crystals formed upon cooling.

 Working with Julia Hammer and Tanis Leonhardi (former undergrad in the lab, now PhD candidate at Berkeley), we explored the effects of superheating on a silica-undersaturated rock with olivine on the liquidus.
 Based on previous work (e.g., Colin Donaldson’s papers) we expected to see morphological differences with different degrees and durations of superheating, but quantification of these differences, via the surface area per unit volume of the olivine crystals, had not yet been applied to other superheating experiments.
 We searched as well for evidence of compositional effects of superheating, but for now it appears that superheating does not yield a distinct compositional signature in subsequently-grown olivine.

 Publication: First, E., Leonhardi, T.*, Hammer, J. (2020) Effects of superheating magnitude on olivine growth.
-Contributions to Mineralogy and Petrology, in review.
+Contributions to Mineralogy and Petrology, accepted.